The unintended effects of universalizing social pensions: Evidence from Mexico: Results

 We begin by evaluating the overall impact of the 2019 reform to Mexico’s non-contributory pension program, which simultaneously expanded eligibility and increased the monthly transfer amount.
 To estimate the combined effect of these policy changes, we implement the standard difference-in-differences (DiD) specification introduced in \autoref{did_eq}.

 Panel (a) of \autoref{figMainDiDR} documents a substantial increase in program take-up among the newly eligible population following the reform.
-This surge appears primarily driven by the expansion in eligibility rather than by the increase in benefit size.
-As we show in the next subsection, when isolating the universalization effect, take-up rates among the newly eligible exceed 50\% by 2024.
+The figure reports estimates separately for individuals with and without contributory pensions, allowing us to visualize the differential effects of the reform across groups.
+Because individuals without contributory pensions were already eligible for the program before the reform, while those with contributory pensions became newly eligible as a result of the universalization, the difference in outcomes between these two groups provides an initial indication of the contribution of the eligibility expansion.
+As we show formally in the next subsection using a triple-differences framework, most of the increase in program participation appears to be driven by the universalization component of the reform.
+By 2024, take-up rates among newly eligible individuals exceeded 70\%.

 Panel (b) of \autoref{figMainDiDR} shows that both poverty and extreme poverty declined significantly following the reform.
-On average, the policy reduced overall poverty by 5.8 percentage points and extreme poverty by 2.6 percentage points (see columns (3) and (4) of \autoref{tab2}).
-This pattern contrasts with the findings of \citet{avila2024}, who show that prior to 2019, the program was more effective at reducing extreme poverty than general poverty.
-The larger effect on poverty post-2019 suggests that the expanded transfer amount enabled households just below the poverty line to move above it, while those in extreme poverty may have already been covered under earlier iterations of the program.
+On average, the policy reduced overall poverty by 5.8 percentage points and extreme poverty by 2.6 percentage points (see Panel A, columns (3) and (4) of \autoref{tab2}).
+This pattern contrasts with the findings of \citet{avila2024}, who show that prior to 2019 the program was more effective at reducing extreme poverty than broader measures of poverty.
+The larger effect on poverty after 2019 suggests that the substantial increase in the transfer amount enabled households located just below the poverty line to move above it, whereas many individuals in extreme poverty may have already been covered by earlier versions of the program.

 Panel (c) highlights the most likely mechanism behind these improvements: a sustained increase in household income.
-According to estimates in column (2) of \autoref{tab2}, the reform raised per capita household income by approximately 9\%.
-These income gains closely track the successive increases in the transfer amount and appear to be the principal channel through which the reform reduced poverty.
+According to the estimates reported in column (2) of \autoref{tab2}, the reform increased per capita household income by approximately 9\%.
+These gains closely track the successive increases in the transfer amount and appear to be the principal channel through which the reform reduced poverty.

-However, as shown in Panel (d), we also observe a modest decline in employment in 2024, likely concentrated among low-income elderly individuals.
-This labor supply response may have partially offset the program’s poverty-reducing effects.
-We explore this possibility in more depth in \autoref{Mechanisms}, where we examine heterogeneous labor responses by income group.
+However, Panel (d) also reveals a modest decline in employment in 2024.
+Although the average effect is relatively small, the figure suggests that employment reductions are more pronounced among newly eligible individuals with contributory pensions.
+This pattern raises the possibility that part of the income gain generated by the transfer was offset by reductions in labor earnings.
+We explore this mechanism in greater detail in \autoref{Mechanisms}, where we examine heterogeneous labor supply responses across income groups.